froyplus000/pattarapol-focusbear-intern-repo/Milestones/0. Working in Agile Team/Agile-Principles.md

 ### One Agile principle most useful for my work:

-> *“Welcome changing requirements, even late in development.”* This principle helps me stay flexible and open to improving the product based on real feedback, rather than being locked into a plan that may no longer be the best option.
+> _“Welcome changing requirements, even late in development.”_ This principle helps me stay flexible and open to improving the product based on real feedback, rather than being locked into a plan that may no longer be the best option.

+### My experiences on Scrum or Kanban

+- I have very little experience with Scrum, I used it once in one of university group project in the past.
+Where we were introduced with Agile, tools like Confluence and Jira.
+- I never use Kanban before but I think I saw similar User Interface on Trello.

+### How would I use Agile to help manage my work in the future?

+- I like Kanban board concept, I think it help me see clearer what task I have to do.
+I would use this in my future personal project where time constraint won't be an issue.
+- I can see that many company uses Scrum for software development, so there is a great chance that I will be using Scrum for my job as a software developer.